build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ```

 In this section you created an EventBridge rule that uses the SNS topic you created to send an email when a GuardDuty finding is matched.
 In the next section you will enhance that functionality using Lambda.

 ## Step 7: Create the Lambda Terraform Module

-In this section we will use [Terraform](https://www.terraform.io/) to create a Lambda function that perform a remediation function for our environment.
-What we want to do with this
-tutorial is have our compromised host get moved to a new security group.
-Similar to the way that EventBridge used SNS to generate an email, EventBridge will involve a Lambda function as see below.
+In this section we will use [Terraform](https://www.terraform.io/) to create a Lambda function that performs a remediation function for our environment.
+What we want to do with this tutorial is have our compromised host get moved to a new security group.
+Similar to the way that EventBridge used SNS to generate an email, EventBridge will involve a Lambda function as shown below.

 ![Invoke Function](/static/lambda/boa313_lambda_2.jpg)

-One thing to keep in mind is that there are many possibilities here.
-For more information please see the [Creating custom responses to GuardDuty findings with Amazon CloudWatch Events](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings_cloudwatch.html) documentation and [Automatically block suspicious traffic with AWS Network Firewall and Amazon GuardDuty](https://aws.amazon.com/blogs/security/automatically-block-suspicious-traffic-with-aws-network-firewall-and-amazon-guardduty/).
+One thing to keep in mind is that there are many possible approaches here.
+For more information, please see the documentation on [creating custom responses to GuardDuty findings with Amazon CloudWatch Events](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings_cloudwatch.html) and [automatically blocking suspicious traffic with AWS Network Firewall and Amazon GuardDuty](https://aws.amazon.com/blogs/security/automatically-block-suspicious-traffic-with-aws-network-firewall-and-amazon-guardduty/).

-Before we get started, lets see what needs to happen for this to work.
+Before we get started, let's see what needs to happen for this to work.

-Currently, our GuardDuty Findings are matched in an EventBridge rule to a target, currently an SNS rule that sends an email.
-To enhance this functionality we will have EventBridge use AWS Lambda as a target.
+Currently, our GuardDuty Findings are matched in an EventBridge rule to a target - currently an SNS rule that sends an email.
+To enhance this functionality, we will have EventBridge use AWS Lambda as a target.

 Because we are going to have AWS Lambda access other resources on our behalf, we need to [create an IAM role to delegate permissions to the service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html).
-This is called a **service role** and AWS Lambda will *assume* this role when it changes the security group of our EC2 instance.
+This is called a **service role**, and AWS Lambda will *assume* this role when it changes the security group of our EC2 instance.

 The following image shows how the first three code blocks fit together to allow the AWS Lambda service to assume a role that can make changes to the security groups assigned to the EC2 instances.

 ![IAM policy assigned to Lambda](/static/lambda/boa313_lambda_1.jpg)